coreinfrastructure/best-practices-badge/doc/security.md

 - The only *normal* way to display user email addresses is to invoke a view of a user or a list of users.
-However, these invoke user views defined in `app/views/users/`, and all of these views only display a user email address if the current user is the user being displayed or the current user is an administrator.
+However, these invoke user views defined in `app/views/users/`, and all of these views only provide a user email address if the current user is the user being displayed or the current user is an administrator.
 This is true for views in both HTML and JSON formats.
+  In addition, while we directly display the email address when local users are editing it (we must, so that users can change it), when user records are shown (not edited) the email address is only available via a hypertext link, and not directly displayed on the screen, to reduce the risk of revealing an email address while using sharing a screen.
   The following automated tests verify that email addresses are not provided without authorization:
     - `should NOT show email address when not logged in`